amitshekhariitbhu/Android-Debug-Database/README.md

 ## Android Debug Database is a powerful library for debugging databases and shared preferences in Android applications.

-## Android Debug Database is a very simple tool for viewing databases and shared preferences directly in your browser.
+### Android Debug Database allows you to view databases and shared preferences directly in your browser in a very simple way.

 ### How Android Debug Database helps?
 * When it comes to debugging database of an android application, it is very difficult to see what's happening inside database, it's make it too simple.